wseemann/FFmpegMediaMetadataRetriever/README.md

 From here the process is the same even if you don't use E-Git.
 Choose 'Android Project from Existing Code' and then browse to where you checked out FFmpegMediaMetadataRetriever.
-Select the library folder and click Finish.
+Select the ffmpegmediametadataretriever folder and click Finish.

 Finally, to add the library to your application project, right-click your project in the Package Explorer and select Properties.
 Pick the "Android" page,